redking/dzr-redux-workshop/src/exercises/exercise5.md

 1. Add the constant CHANGE_COLOR to the top of the file, namespaced to the reducer `const CHANGE_COLOR = '@deezer/reducers/color/CHANGE_COLOR';`

-2. Use this constant in the `switch` statement too
+2. Use this constant in the `switch` statement aswell

-3. Add the `onChangeColor` action creator under the reducer.
-Write it like so
+3. Add the `onChangeColor` action creator under the reducer `switch`.
+Write it like so:

 ```
 export const changeColor = color => ({